 In April 2017, I started a project to play my cello in all of Suffolk’s 500 medieval churches.
 The story began, really, with childhood bike rides punctuated by stops at village churches.
 Then it continued with my first ever concert in a Suffolk church at the age of 13, in Wattisham.
 When I moved to Suffolk in 2011, I started to explore the county more widely, wanting to get to know it intimately and discover all the hidden corners that no one will ever direct you to.
 My astonishment at the beauty and uniqueness of all the churches I stopped to visit on a journey to the coast was the next stage… accompanied by the acquisition of so many animals that I knew I would have to find new adventures close to home instead of far away.
 The addition of the cello was the last, entirely personal, piece of the puzzle to fall into place.

 When I discovered just how many churches there are in Suffolk, I nearly abandoned the idea on the spot.
-It took another six weeks of mulling it over and chatting with friends to get past the feeling that it was simply too crazy to contemplate… You can read the whole story in my blog introduction, or listen to the interview I gave near the start of my project in July 2017 on BBC Radio Suffolk or after completing my project (at 1 hr 26 mins).
+It took another six weeks of mulling it over and chatting with friends to get past the feeling that it was simply too crazy to contemplate… You can read the whole story in my blog introduction, listen to the interview I gave near the start of my project in July 2017 on BBC Radio Suffolk or after completing my project (at 1 hr 26 mins).

 - The Suffolk Historic Churches Trust, which provides grants towards the maintenance and repair of Suffolk’s churches;